When: Friday 30 May

 During this stage of the clash, the selectors rely on their dub plate specials, which are custom records with a genre of tunes designed to big-up the sound system they were recorded for or to deride the rival sound system.
 During the dub fi dub, each special is played in an attempt to kill or lock off the other sound, to literally make them stop playing.
 The crowd’s response is the final judge of which system is victorious.

-Unlike juggling, where the selector attempts to create a smooth flow of time, clashing puctuates time to create heightened moments.
+Unlike juggling, where the selector attempts to create a smooth flow of time, clashing punctuates time to create heightened moments.
 The “introduction” of the tune by the selector is all-important in building up the crowd’s anticipation about what is to follow.
 Ultimately, a selector is aiming to draw a “forward” or a “rewind,” which occurs when the audience’s exuberant response to a song signals that the selector must lift the needle off the platter and play the tune again from the beginning.

 While no one actually keeps track of how many forwards a sound gets during its segment, it is clear to everyone in the hall, except for the rival sound system and diehard loyalists, whether a set has a scored a weak, lukewarm, or red-hot round.
 Getting the dance to “mash up” (go wild with enthusiasm) is part of the process of winning a clash.